arsenyf/FinkelsteinFontolan_2021NN/README.md

     init

+## Step 6: Go to MATLAB and explore the data

+Ensure ***DJ_S1ALM*** is your "Current Folder", and you are ready to connect to the pipeline.
+For example, to inspect the Session table, try:

+    EXP.Session()

-## Step 6: Go to Jupyter notebook and explore the data
+## OR Step 6: Go to Jupyter notebook and explore the data
 The password to connect is ***datajoint***

 Create any new notebooks in the ***dja*** folder